 - 7.9.1 The application site is located within Flood Zone 1.
 Core Strategy Policy CP1 sets out that development should avoid areas at risk from flooding.
 Policy DM8 of the Development Management Policies document sets out that in accordance with National Policy, the Council will only permit development if it is demonstrated that there will be no adverse impact on areas at risk of flooding.
-Development will only be permitted where it would not be subject to unacceptable risk of flooding and would not unacceptably exacerbate the risk of flooding elsewhere. - 7.9.2 Given that the site has an existing play area it is not considered that any harm would result in this respect.
+Development will only be permitted where it would not be subject to unacceptable risk of flooding and would not unacceptably exacerbate the risk of flooding elsewhere. - 7.9.2 Given that the cycle track will be constructed on a permeable material it is not considered that it would result in harm in this respect.